dimitrykochetkov/SME_Serial_Monitor/README.md

 # SME Serial Monitor

-Simple RS-232 Android Terminal based on Serial Port API.
-Easy access to serial ports, sending and receiving messages.
-Works on rooted phones or phones with special RS-232 access.
+RS-232 Android Terminal app based on Serial Port API.
+Easy and clean access to the native serial port with sending and receiving any of the text messages or commands.
+Works on rooted phones or phones with the native RS-232 access granted.
+Initially developed for the SME Series devices from Oelmann Elektronik GmbH, Germany.